Year 4 2025 - 2026

 P.E:

-This half term Year 4 will have Gymnastics on a Wednesday.
+This half term Year 4 will have Gymnastics on a Tuesday.
 Remember to come into school wearing your PE kit on those days.

-Gymnastics (Wednesday)
+- Gymnastics

 Kit: Black shorts or tight-fitting black leggings and a plain white t-shirt.
-Please ensure hair is tied back and no jewellery is worn.

-Your child needs to bring in a separate bag, a towel, swimsuit or trunks and a swimming hat if your child has long hair.
+Your child needs to bring in a separate bag-a towel, swimsuit or trunks and a swimming hat if your child has long hair.
 Please do not bring goggles or wear ear-rings on this day.

 Reading: